rust-lang/rust/src/librustc/infer/higher_ranked/README.md

 is *necessary*, it was key to the first example we walked through.

-The difference between this example and the first one is that the variable `A` already existed at the point where the skolemization occurred.
+The difference between this example and the first one is that the variable `A` already existed at the point where the placeholders were added.
 In the first example, you had two functions:

     for<'a> fn(&'a T) <: for<'b> fn(&'b T)